Goal Achievement Case Studies In Life Coaching

 The lights went on for Jack when he saw that he had glossed over this major achievement (as well as several sporting wins we unearthed).

 Jack committed to celebrating those lost and forgotten achieved goals by buying a new sound system for his car and a special dinner with his wife.
+(The celebration needs to be more than just an acknowledgement - it needs to be something tangible to anchor the success.)

 He was then back in achiever mode in the workshop and ready to set a new goal.

 Through coaching, the client may come to recognise goals that have been achieved but just glossed over as they rushed forward to the next expected thing.
-This can be one of the major barriers to achievig new goals.
-So getting the client to acknowledge and celebrate those overlooked achievements, invariably results in renewed confidence and motivation.
+This can be one of the major barriers to achieving new goals.

 Goal planning and why you shouldn't have a "should "goal.